-Our headquarters are located in Burnaby, British Columbia, where we occupy approximately 51,404 square feet of office and laboratory space.
-The term of the lease expires in June 2022.
-We currently pay an aggregate of approximately \$113,689 per month in base rent, property tax, common area maintenance fees and management fees, and the landlord holds a security deposit equal to approximately \$70,685.
+Our headquarters are located in Burnaby, British Columbia, where we currently occupy approximately 51,404 square feet of office and laboratory space, and will be increased to approximately 53,023 square feet commencing on July 1, 2022.
+The term of the lease expires in June 2032.
+We currently pay an aggregate of approximately \$132,932 per month in base rent, property tax, common area maintenance fees and management fees, and the landlord holds a security deposit equal to approximately \$71,180.